l7mp/learning-go/99-labs/04-immutability/README.md

 [{"sender":"c","receiver":"a","amount":1}]
 ```

-This ends this lab: we now have a persistent datalayer for tested thoroughly in Kubernetes, and may even have had some fun along the way!
+This concludes this lab: we now have implemented a persistent data layer and deployed it to Kubernetes, and may even have had some (little) fun along the way!

 <!-- Local Variables: -->
 <!-- mode: markdown; coding: utf-8 -->